mathisfun2048/prize-pics/firmware_instructions.md

 sudo apt-get update
 ```

 Next, with the package manager we just updated, we're going to install pip!
+Pip is package installer like apt
 ```
 sudo apt-get install python3-pip
 ```

+Next we are going to install pillow, python's image processing library.
 ```
 sudo apt-get install python3-pil
 ```

+Next we are going to install NumPy, which helps with calcuations
 ```
 sudo apt-get install python3-numpy
 ```